PierrickPro/rabbitmq_tutorial/README.md

 - Producers publish messages to a direct exchange using a designated routing key

+- Consumers:
     - Similar to the publish-subscribe model, consumers bind their channels to the exchange
     - Each consumer specifies a different routing_key: payments_only and analytics_only
     - Both consumers have the both_consumers routing key

 - When both consumers are active, only those with matching routing keys will receive the messages